dotX-Automation/dua-utils/src/dynamic_systems/README.md

 ## Contents

-This is a collection made of the following ROS 2 packages.
+This is a C++ ROS2 package that contains a modular dynamic systems library.

 ### `base`

-This is the base package for all dynamic systems.
+This is the base library for all dynamic systems.

 `DynamicSystems::Base::InitParams` is a struct that contains the initialization parameters of the dynamic systems.
 It is used to initialize the dynamic systems, and should be derived to contain the parameters of the specific dynamic systems.
 By default, it is empty.